Henry Cunningham: Death and legacy

 Cunningham did not arrive in Jamaica until 18 December 1735, and died less than two months later on 12 February 1736, aged 59.
 His wife predeceased him and they had no children.
 His estates were subsequently sold to pay his debts.

 Cunningham appears in an introduction to Rob Roy by Sir Walter Scott as putting Rob Roy to flight when the outlaw picked a fight with him.
 The author described Cunningham as uniting ‘a natural high spirit and daring character with an affectation of delicacy of address and manners amounting to foppery.'.

+Cunningham is the inspiration for the character of Archibald Cunningham, the antagonist of the 1995 historical drama Rob Roy.
+Tim Roth earned a BAFTA for Best Supporting Actor and was nominated for an Academy Award for Best Supporting Actor for his performance as Cunningham.